-Killenaule is a self-sustaining town to a large degree, containing seven public houses, a supermarket, five grocery shops, a hardware shop and a Glanbia provisions store. its service include a medical clinic, a modern nursing home, three hairdressers, two victuallers, one bookmaker office, one central primary school, one secondary school (600 pupils), one roman catholic church, one Garda barracks, two drapery shops, a solicitor’s legal business, three garages and filling stations, two guest houses, one chemist shop, a funeral parlour and undertaking business, public health nurse, two practising medical doctors, a modem post office service, three existing town taxi services, one dry-cleaning service shop, a modern chip shop.
+Killenaule is a self-sustaining town to a large degree, containing four public houses, a supermarket, four grocery shops, a hardware shop and a Glanbia provisions store. its service include a medical clinic, three hairdressers,one victualler, one bookmaker office, one central primary school, one secondary school , one roman catholic church, one Garda barracks, a solicitor’s legal business, one garage and filling station, two guest houses, one chemist shop, a funeral parlour and undertaking business, public health nurse, two practising medical doctors, a modem post office service, three existing town taxi services, one dry-cleaning service shop, a modern chip shop.

-Public buildings include a modem Sports Complex Centre, a Heritage Cultural & Enterprise Centre, St. Mary’s Catholic Church; St. Mary’s Community Centre Bailey Street, a Credit Union Centre, two Electrical and T.V. shops.
+Public buildings include a modern Sports Complex Centre, a Heritage Cultural & Enterprise Centre, St. Mary’s Catholic Church; St. Mary’s Community Centre Bailey Street, a Credit Union office, two Electrical shops.
 Killenaule town is serviced by Tipp S8.R.
 Co.
 Council Refuse Collection, a once weekly service.
 The existing bus services include twice daily Clonmel-Thurles and reverse.
-A bus service also exists to Kilkenny City daily.
 Train services are available at Clonmel (17 miles) and Thurles (10 miles).
 The National Bus service route can be availed of at Littleton (6 miles) and Urlingford (12 miles).

-For the last 10 years Killenaule has provided its own FÁS Community Employment Scheme giving valuable training and experience to prospective employees.
-It has also used the FÁS Youth Training Schemes to publish the “History of Killenaule / Moyglass” in 1990, this gave valuable employment and experience over two and half years to over twenty young people.
+The FÁS Youth Training Scheme was used to publish the “History of Killenaule / Moyglass” in 1990, this gave valuable employment and experience over two and half years to over twenty young people.
 The Youth Training Scheme was also employed to renovate the existing Culture & Heritage Centre at River Street.

 Killenaule would be described as a modem progressive Rural Town, where the community are hard working and forward looking, who aspire to a decent standard of living and education, and their fair share in the distribution of the National Cake.
 Our Community is noted for their generous Cead Mile Failte to our town, where visitors will be showered with hospitality and afforded plenty of time and opportunity to learn and listen and participate in the general merriment of our life and times.
 In brief, in Killenaule like Tipperary, “the Stranger is treated like a King”.by (Sean Watts PC)